linode/docs/docs/guides/databases/redis/getting-started-redis/index.md

 # [...]
 {{< /file >}}

-### Manually Saving a Redis Database
+### Manually Save a Redis Database

-You also have the option to manually save the content of your Redis instance:
+You also have the option to manually save the content of your Redis instance.

     SAVE

 This command immediately backs up the entirety of your Redis server's databases.
 However, this option is not often feasible in a production environment because it operates synchronously and, therefore, ties up the server.

-Instead, you may want to use the following command for your production Redis instance:
+Instead, you may want to use the following command for your production Redis instance.

     BGSAVE